galaxyproject/training-material/topics/statistics/tutorials/aberrant_pi3k_pathway_analysis/tutorial.md

 - Apply logistic regression based machine learning algorithms on TCGA data.
 time_estimation: 1H30M
 key_points:
-- Identify the transcriptomic signature of tumors with PI3K gene mutations and potential biomarkers that are useful in improving personalized medicine
+- Identify the transcriptomic signature of tumors with PI3K gene mutations
-- They will appear at the end of the tutorial
+- Identify potential biomarkers that are associated with aberrant PI3K activity
+- Perform classification task of samples according to aberrant PI3K activity
+- Correlations from classifier predictions and pharmacological responses can be useful in improving personalized medicine approaches.
 contributors:
 - nvk747
 - blankenberg